 Joseph Cornell

-Playing in nature, with nature has always held a fascination to me - one single leaf can have me spelled bound, a fallen branch can morph into a little earth being, or a shell may become a home for one of my little fairy friends.
+Playing in nature, with nature has always held a fascination to me - one single leaf can have me spelled bound, a fallen branch can morph into a little earth being or fairy; a maple seeds wings, an acorn cap a little hat.

 “The child awakens to a universe.
 The mind of the child to a world of meaning.
 Imagination to a world of beauty.
 Emotions to a world of intimacy.
 It takes a universe to make a child both in outer form and inner spirit.
 It takes a universe to educate a child.
 A universe to fulfill a child.”